gzweigle/open-hybrid-piano/pianos/StemPianoG/README.md

 The piano requires two printed circuit boards (PCB).
 * Mainboard (called "IPS")
 * Data acquisition board (called "SCA").
-The data acquisition board removable attaches to the mainboard.
+The data acquisition board removably attaches to the mainboard.

 The piano also requires two sets of firmware.
 * "StemPiano IPS2" Firmware - this code is shared between hammer and damper processing.